-As discussed above, we have entered into employment agreements with each of our named executive officers other than Mr. Foley.
+As discussed above, we have entered into employment agreements with each of our named executive officers.
 The agreements contain provisions for the payment of severance benefits following certain termination events.
 Below is a summary of the payments and benefits that the named executive officers would receive in connection with various employment termination scenarios.